 The Many Faces of Postpartum Depression

 And you know what?
-Absolutely NONE of those symptoms ever did.
+I didn’t have any of the symptoms the books and brochures talked about.
 I had the postpartum blues (or baby blues) for a week or so — lots of crying while I struggled to breastfeed, viewing everything that was “wrong” with Noah as some kind of colossal failure on my part — but once the hormones regulated all that went away and I was a confident, happy new mom who you would never, ever peg as having anything remotely close to PPD.

 Except for, you know, the fact that I was terrified out of my gourd a good 75% of the time.